tpkhuong/faq-accordion-card/README.md

 Thank you for your time checking out my solution for the FAQ Accordion Card from Frontend Mentor.

-link to the challenge on Frontend Mentor:
+Below is a link to the challenge on Frontend Mentor:

 https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam